Concentration of measure for classical Lie groups: Concentration of measure on infinite dimensional compact sets

-\end{prop} \begin{proof} If $x\neq 0$ then the proof follows exactly the same line as above.
-The case $x=0$ follows from $\mu^{0}_N=D_0$ for any $N$. \end{proof} Notice that we can get a completely geometrical picture of this phenomenon: acting on $x\in K=B^\infty_r$, $SO(\infty)$ generates $K$ as a union of (infinitely many) leaves like an onion when $\|x\|$ varies in $[0,r]$.
-In fact, $SO(\infty)$ acts transitively on each leaf, but all leaves have as common center the origin $0$ which is left fixed by each $SO(N)$.
+Notice that we can get a completely geometrical picture of this phenomenon: acting on $x\in K=B^\infty_r$, $SO(\infty)$ generates $K$ as a union of (infinitely many) layers like an onion when $\|x\|$ varies in $[0,r]$.
+In fact, $SO(\infty)$ acts transitively on each layer, but all layers have a common center, the origin $0$, which is left fixed by each $SO(N)$.
 Since the normalised measure induced on each $S^N_{|x|}$ is always the same as for $S^N_1$ if $x\neq 0$, it is natural to expect that the measure will concentrate on the common accumulation point, which is just $0$.

 \